 To support the best science, NIH encourages inclusivity in research.
 Examples of structures that promote diverse perspectives include, but are not limited to:

-Applications must include a Plan for Enhancing Diverse Perspectives (PEDP) will be assessed as part of the scientific and technical peer review evaluation, as well as considered among programmatic matters with respect to funding decisions.
+Applicants must include a Plan for Enhancing Diverse Perspectives (PEDP) submitted as Other Project Information as an attachment.
+The PEDP will be assessed as part of the scientific and technical peer review evaluation.

 Applicants are strongly encouraged to consult with NIMH program staff when developing plans for an application.